Missmisa333/flask_application_html/README.md

+#Type the following in the terminal to launch
+pip install flask
+FLASK_APP=flaskr
+FLASK_EVN=development
+flask run

+Make public
+Select the port that is green

 # A Python Flask template on Gitpod

 This is a [Python Flask](https://flask.palletsprojects.com/en/2.0.x) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).